Israeli official says government cannot confirm babies were beheaded in Hamas attack – KION546

 The explosive allegations that children had been decapitated at the kibbutz of Kfar Aza emerged Tuesday in Israeli media.
 Israel Defense Forces later described the scene as a “massacre” in a statement to CNN.
 Women, children toddlers and the elderly were “brutally butchered in an ISIS way of action,” the IDF said.

-Tal Heinrich, a spokeswoman for Prime Minister Benjamin Netanyahu, said on Wednesday that babies and toddlers had been found with their “heads decapitated” in Kfar Aza.
+Tal Heinrich, a spokeswoman for Netanyahu, said on Wednesday that babies and toddlers had been found with their “heads decapitated” in Kfar Aza.

 US President Joe Biden appeared to confirm that information.
 In a roundtable with Jewish community leaders on Wednesday, he said: “I have been doing this a long time, I never really thought that I would see… have confirmed pictures of terrorist beheading children.”